General information about the course.

 Supervision is compulsory.
 Students will be allocated to a supervisor by the faculty.
 Supervision is not included in the course fee.

 Students will be reading an average of 5 papers/chapters/articles for each class day.

 Faculty contact details will be communicated to enrolled students.
 You can post questions on our discussion board.
 Others may have the same questions and collaborative learning is encouraged.

 Our faculty members have all been trained and supervised by the faculty of the International Masterson Institute of New York over a period of three years.
 The faculty includes:

 Candice Dumas, William Griffith, Sean Moorcroft, Gustaf Pretorius, Rani Prinsloo, JP Theron.

-Students will not be allocated CPD points for classes not attended, nor summaries for class work not completed or not meeting the expected standard.
-No student will be allowed to participate in the final evaluation with less than an 90% record of class attendance.
+Students will not be allocated CPD points for classes not attended, incomplete supervisory hours or not meeting the expected standard.
+No student will be allowed to participate in the final evaluation with less than an 90% record of class attendance and full suervisory hours.

 Students are required to use the MISA online learning portal to submit summaries and interact with other candidates and lecturers.